 - To promote innovative pedagogies and methods for teaching, learning and assessing for those subjects where skills shortages exist;

 - To foster NEETs’ people self-awareness in terms of digital skills making them competitive for the labour market;

 - To improve career guidance for young people;

 - To reinforce the digital knowledge of trainers, career counsellors and employers

 GoDigital foresees a variety of different activities in order to foster young people employability by tackling the digital skills gap and competencies shortage.
 The tangible outcome of such activities will be the so called Digital Skills Tool for work Accelerator – an OER tool to train and validate young people digital skills in order to make them visible in the labour market- and the Training materials through personalised paths- another OER resource targeting the digital skills gap of the target group.

-To follow the project, visit the website and social media channels!View Project
+To follow the project, visit the project website and its social media channels!View Project